MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_calcprivateelementlayoutsize.md

 ### -param Arg1

+*hDevice* [in]

+A handle to the display device (graphics context).

 ### -param *

-#### - hDevice [in]

- A handle to the display device (graphics context).

-#### - pCreateElementLayout [in]
+*pCreateElementLayout* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541674">D3D10DDIARG_CREATEELEMENTLAYOUT</a> structure that describes the parameters that the user-mode display driver uses to calculate the size of the memory region.

 ## -returns